Jats: History

 The Jats also provide an important insight into how religious identities evolved during the precolonial era.
 Before they settled in the Punjab and other northern regions, the pastoralist Jats had little exposure to any of the mainstream religions.
 Only after they became more integrated into the agrarian world did the Jats adopt the dominant religion of the people in whose midst they dwelt.

 Over time the Jats became primarily Muslim in the western Punjab, Sikh in the eastern Punjab, and Hindu in the areas between Delhi Territory and Agra, with the divisions by faith reflecting the geographical strengths of these religions.

-During the decline of Mughal rule in the early 18th century, the Indian subcontinent's hinterland dwellers, many of whom were armed and nomadic, increasingly interacted with settled townspeople and agriculturists.
+During the decline of the Mughal Empire in the early 18th century, the Indian subcontinent's hinterland dwellers, many of whom were armed and nomadic, increasingly interacted with settled townspeople and agriculturists.
 Many new rulers of the 18th century came from such martial and nomadic backgrounds.
 The effect of this interaction on India's social organisation lasted well into the colonial period.
 During much of this time, non-elite tillers and pastoralists, such as the Jats or Ahirs, were part of a social spectrum that blended only indistinctly into the elite landowning classes at one end, and the menial or ritually polluting classes at the other.
 During the heyday of Mughal rule, Jats had recognised rights.
 According to Barbara D. Metcalf and Thomas R. Metcalf:

-Upstart warriors, Marathas, Jats, and the like, as coherent social groups with military and governing ideals, were themselves a product of the Mughal context, which recognized them and provided them with military and governing experience.
+Upstart warriors, Marathas, Jats, and the like, as coherent social groups with military and governing ideals, were themselves a product of the Mughal context, which recognised them and provided them with military and governing experience.
 Their successes were a part of the Mughal success.